 Poor oral health can have a negative impact on the rest of your body, and problems in oral hygiene can affect the whole body.
-Oral health and general health may seem unconnected but in fact, there are studies backing the fact that the former affects the latter.
+Oral health and general health may seem unconnected but in fact, there are studies and dentists backing the fact that the former affects the latter.

 There are certain bacteria that colonize our mouth—of these there are those that are normally present, as well as those that cause disease.
 Infrequent brushing, lack of flossing and disuse of antibacterial mouthwash allow the pathogenic bacteria to flourish, so much so that they can also gain entry into the respiratory and digestive tracts.

 Researchers at University of North Carolina School of Dentistry combed through upward of a thousand medical cases to conclude that people with gum diseases were three times more likely to suffer from stroke and twice as likely to suffer from a heart attack as compared to other people.
 Moreover, a whole host of other diseases like osteoporosis, heart diseases, stroke, diabetes, and rheumatoid arthritis are more likely to develop in people with gum diseases that stem from poor oral hygiene.

 One of the most common, yet underdiagnosed cases remains the chronic inflammation of the gums.
 This ongoing inflammation allows the oral bacteria—of which there are many—to enter the bloodstream and wreak havoc elsewhere.
 Those who are suffering from ongoing heart diseases like valve malfunction are more likely than others to develop issues.